theorbtwo/efi-stuff/README.md

 able to run ```perl slice-dump.pl your.rom >slice.log 2>&1```.
 This
-will create a slice.log file with a bunch of fairly low-level information about how your ROM is structured, and creates a whole slew of files in the same directory as your.rom.
-Most of these files will have, in effect, two extensions -- one that tells you what this paticular efi "file" is, and another to tell you the type of this paticular "section" of the "file".
-(EFI files are, in a way, more like directories then single files -- they have multiple parts/streams.)
+will create a slice.log file with a bunch of fairly low-level information about how your ROM is structured, and creates a whole slew of directories in the same directory as your.rom.
+You will end up with, mostly, Name.type/part, where each directory is a "file" within a efi firmware volume, and each file in that directory is an efi "section".
+We'll discuss the different sorts of section next.

 ```.pe32``` sections are the executables of the efi world.
 In fact,
 they use the same PE format as windows .exe files -- you can rename